lindoran/8080_8086_XorShift/README.md

    this will return a random number from zero to (max number - 1).

-Its important to note both the function and procedure use 16 bit 2's compliment integers, however the asember is uses a 16 bit word.
-This may slightly effect the distribution of the numbering (to a small or lage degree).
-in other words - this isn't sutable for research or cryptography; but most likely perfectly fine if you just need to seed a few random numbers for a game or whatnot.
+Its important to note both the function and procedure use 16 bit 2's compliment integers for compatiblity, however the asm code uses a 16 bit word.
+This may slightly effect the distribution of the numbering (to a small or lage degree). in other words - this isn't sutable for research or cryptography; but most likely perfectly fine if you just need to seed a few random numbers for a game or whatnot.

 NOTE: the asembler code automatically handles the entry points within the context of pascal/mt+ if you wish to use this with another compiled language that uses microsofts relocateable file format you will need to consult that compilers manual and update